google/zetasql/docs/data-types.md

 The date type represents a Gregorian calendar date, independent of time zone.
 A date value does not represent a specific 24-hour time period.
-Rather, a given date value represents a different 24-hour period when interpreted in different time zones, and may represent a shorter or longer day during Daylight Savings Time transitions.
+Rather, a given date value represents a different 24-hour period when interpreted in different time zones, and may represent a shorter or longer day during daylight saving time (DST) transitions.
 To represent an absolute point in time, use a [timestamp][timestamp-type].